FreeProving/free-compiler/README.md

 ### Testing

-To test whether the compiler is working correctly, you can run the included unit tests using via one of the following Cabal commands.
+To test whether the compiler is working correctly, you can run the included unit tests via one of the following Cabal commands.

 ```bash
 cabal new-test